 The events that took place on the 22nd of June have had the effect of uncovering a lot of information about the restaurant that is now being publicly displayed.
 Some of it is true, and some of it is downright lies and misinformation.

-One such claims is that a man by the name of Barney Allen Frazier, convicted of sexual assault on minors, is a ‘silent-partner’ of this particular business venture.
-While Mr Frazier might have dined at that particular location, or even be an acquaintance of any of the Red Hen partners, legally speaking, there is no association at all between this person and the restaurant. *
+One such claim is that a man by the name of Barney Allen Frazier, convicted of sexual assault on minors, is a ‘silent-partner’ of this particular business venture.
+While Mr. Frazier might have dined at that particular location, or even be an acquaintance of any of the Red Hen partners, legally speaking, there is no association at all between this person and the restaurant. *

 This claim was made by Kevin Gardner on a Facebook post.
 This individual claimed to have previously worked at the Red Hen restaurant.
 I sought out Mr. Gardner and emailed him regarding this particular claim and asking for any further information.
 To date, I have received no reply. **

-Other false claim made against the Red Hen restaurant is that is in clear Health and Safety violations with regards to food, cooking and storage.
+Other false claims made against The Red Hen restaurant is that is in clear Health and Safety violations with regards to food, cooking, and storage.
 Records found on HealthSpace.com clearly contradict the misinformation that is being spread around.
 In fact, in over four years of operation, the business had three minor risk factors reported, obviously down to human error; and these were swiftly dealt with and corrected as instructed.